About This Course

 September intake: Taught modules are undertaken in the period of September to June and will involve the study of 120 credits.
 The dissertation (or equivalent) is valued at 60 credits and is undertaken during the period of June to September.

 MBA: 1 year full-time; Diploma: 30 weeks full-time.
-This programme offers both January and September start.
+This programme offers a September start.

 What will you study on this course?